nelci592/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/load-report-dialog.md

 If a connection to the report server instance is not available, the user can just enter the category and report name in the drop-down fields and they will be used in the resulting report source.

 >note The  __Report server__  option provides just a UI for choosing the category and report name from an active Telerik Report Server instance.
-It does not provide a new report source type - it uses a [T:Telerik.Reporting.UriReportSource]() instance            for initialization and returned result.
+It does not provide a new report source type - it uses a [UriReportSource](/reporting/api/Telerik.Reporting.UriReportSource) instance            for initialization and returned result.

 For examples that demonstrate how to programmatically create a report source, check the API reference examples below.